Post Summary: Things to do in Japan

-If you’re looking for the best things to do in Japan, don’t tell me because I am about to pretty jealous of you.
-After 80+ countries I have come to the conclusion that Japan is my absolute favorite country to travel through.
+If you’re looking for the best things to do in Japan, don’t tell me because I am about to be jealous of you.
+After traveling through 80+ countries, I’ve concluded that Japan is my absolute favorite country to visit.
+The culture, cuisine, historical sites, and nature make it an extraordinarily fascinating place to explore and a wealth of possibilities.

 The Ultimate Japan Bucket List

-This spiritual origin of Japan has been a pilgrimage destination for over 1000 years.
-People from all levels of society would make the pilgrimage using a network of routes across the Kii Peninsula.
-Emperors, artisans, aristocrats, and even peasants would travel for over 30 days hubs like Osaka and Kyoto.
+The Kumano Kodo has been a pilgrimage destination in Japan for over millennia.
+The collection of shrines, temples, and trails remains the nation’s spiritual heart.
+People from all levels of society made the pilgrimage using a network of routes across the Kii Peninsula.
+Emperors, artisans, aristocrats, and even peasants traveled for over 30 days from hubs like Osaka and Kyoto.

-Those network of paths is the Kumano Kodo, which many still walk to this day.
-Since it was a network of trails, there is no one set trail.
-The Kumano Koodo is a maze of trails that travel up and down ridges, along the coast, and through old Japanese forests full of cypress and cedar trees.
-Scattered across the ancient network are around 3000 shrines and plenty of amazing sites.
+Those paths are the Kumano Kodo, which many still walk today.
+Since it was a network of trails, there was no one set trail.
+The Kumano Kodo is a maze of trails that travel up and down ridges, along the coast, and through old Japanese forests full of cypress and cedar trees.
+Around 3000 shrines and many amazing sites are scattered across the ancient network.

-Now pilgrims and travelers come around the world to enjoy the spirituality and tranquility of these old mountains, trails, forests, and shrines.
-The trail is not a camping experience, although there are a few campsites, the majority of pilgrims stay in guesthouses and ryokans along the way.
-It is in many ways similar to the Camino De Santiago and accommodation often comes with dinner and breakfast with the option of a packed lunch.
+Now, pilgrims and travelers come from around the world to enjoy the spirituality and tranquility of these old mountains, trails, forests, and shrines.
+The trail is not a camping experience, and although there are a few campsites, most pilgrims stay in guesthouses and ryokans.
+It is similar to the Camino De Santiago in many ways, and accommodation often comes with dinner and breakfast with the option of a packed lunch.

 The Kumano Kodo trail network is in the Kii Mountain range of Japan.
 They are easily accessible from the towns of Kii-Katsura, Tanabe, and Shingu.
-The majority of the trail network lies in Wakayama Prefecture but extends into parts of the Mie and Nara Prefectures.
-Read all about our time on the Kumano Kodo here!
+Most of the trail network lies in Wakayama Prefecture but extends into parts of the Mie and Nara Prefectures.

 Riding a bullet train should be on everyone’s Japan bucket list.
-With thousands of miles of track, and traveling at speeds nearing 200 miles-per-hour, riding the bullet train – or Shinkansen – is one of those things to do in Japan that you really should take advantage of.
-Be warned though, after a ride on one of these technological masterpieces, you’ll never be content with Amtrak again.
+With thousands of miles of track and speeds nearing 200 miles per hour, riding the bullet train—or Shinkansen—is one of those things to do in Japan that you really should take advantage of.
+Be warned: After riding one of these technological masterpieces, you’ll never be content with Amtrak again.

 Attend a Sumo Tournament